ml-archive/kotlin-template/docs/HOWWEWORK.md

 > Pro-tip: When opening pull-requests and/or creating branches remember to reference the JIRA issue/ticket

+## Enterprise level projects

-## Code quaulity
+### Code quaulity
-FirstPort project also contains `lintrules` module with custom linting rules to maintain code quaulity.
+Enterprise level projects also contain `lintrules` module with custom linting rules to maintain code quaulity.
 Moreover, each module uses `detect` and `klint` gradle plugins to maintain code style and cleanliness.
 Every pull request made, will launch these checks to make sure develop/master branches are always "clean" and release-ready.
 You can also run these checks manually using `gradle` commands like so:
 ```
 ./gradlew detekt
 ./gradlew lint
 ./gradlew ktlintCheck
 ```

-## Unit-test coverage
+### Unit-test coverage
-FirstPort project is required to have **80% code-coverage** with the most important piece being application's **business logic** (100% coverage) Presentation/UI layers.
+Enterprise level project are required to have **80% code-coverage** with the most important piece being application's **business logic** (100% coverage) and Presentation/UI layers.
 Android uses `JaCoCo` gradle plugin to generate coverage reports for all the modules and ties them all together.
 If there are some files you wish to exclude from coverage-report (Dagger files for example) you can update `jacoco.gradle` to with additional files like so:
 ```groovy
 def toExclude = ['**/R.class',
                  '**/R$*.class',